AnnemetteBP/logit-diff-lens/implementation_docs/README_figure_generation_brief.md

 Create a coherent figure family with a shared visual language.

-The most important figure is the main framework overview.
+The most important figure is the main toolkit overview.
 The rest are method-specific subfigures or companion figures.

-## Figure 1: Main framework overview
+## Figure 1: Main toolkit overview

 This should be the primary root README figure.

 ### Purpose

-Show the overall `LogitDiff` workflow from capture to reusable artifacts to multiple downstream analysis families.
+Show the overall `LogitDiff` workflow across prompt analysis, generation analysis, batching or datasets, and downstream analysis views.

 ### Content